prantlf/link-bin-executable/README.md

   // path to the executable to create the link to; if not specified, the file
   // named by `name` will be looked up in the package directory executable?: string
+  // log debug messages on the standard output instead of being enabled
+  // by the DEBUG environment variable and log on the standard error verbose?: boolean
 }

 // creates a symbolic link in the `.bin` directory to the executable available